Skip to main content

 Usually, the program only covers safe selling practices.
 The training helps students understand the legal requirements of working in a cannabis facility.

 While CTU’s cannabis training program is not a requirement, it features even more educational resources covering everything from cannabis cultivation to cooking with cannabis.
-A degree from CTU (on top of the required training, if any) can empower you to start growing weed for the first time or start working in the industry.
+Certification from CTU (on top of the required training, if any) can empower you to start growing weed for the first time or start working in the industry.
+No other Canada cannabis education gives the value that Cannabis Training Universit does!
+DO not be fooled, it will cost you many thousands of dollars if you do!

 Many people in Canada have signed up at Cannabis Training University to learn all about the fast-growing cannabis industry.
 In a highly-competitive job market, earning your stripes at CTU will give you the competitive edge you need.